Read Time - 3 Minutes

 Watch our 10-minute video outlining the free-accessibility checkers available online, as we also discuss the 5 different WCAG categories, as well as how accessibility testing saves your team time and, more importantly, money.

-As the state of the UK high street dwindles and users spend more of their lives online, ensuring your website is accessible to as many potential users as possible could be the structural pillar that saves brands which are facing closure or even be a huge revenue boost for those that simply want to grow in the digital world.
+As the state of the UK high street dwindles and users spend more of their lives online, ensuring your website is accessible to as many potential users as possible using accessibility testing tools could be the structural pillar that saves brands which are facing closure.
+Or could even be the source of a huge revenue boost for those that simply want to grow in the digital world.